 I think we are at a point where we can both agree?
 Is that how you see it?

-If you get the right signals, express your pleasure and move straight into the formalities of finalising the detail: handshakes, drafting, signatures and logistics.
+If you get the right signals, express your pleasure and move straight into the formalities of finalizing the detail: handshakes, drafting, signatures, and logistics.

 Never, ever re-visit any of the terms.
 You have a deal, so both of you are happy.
 Re-opening any part of the discussion can do nothing but make one of you doubt what you have.
 There is nothing better than having an agreement, so the only thing that will happen is that it gets worse.
 Stop.